There are many ways to find information in FYI. This article shows you how to:

 Hovering over a column header displays a tooltip with the complete name of the column.

-On Documents, Clients and Job lists, you can expand the Name column by clicking the Expand icon in the column heading.
+On lists, you can expand the Name, Client or client Group column by clicking the Expand icon in the column heading.
 On Task lists, this is available for the Subject column.
-This is useful if the Document, Client, Job or Task has a long name, and also when searching to see which of the documents, clients, jobs or tasks you are looking for in the search results.
+This is useful if the Document, Client, Group, Job or Task has a long name, and also when searching to see which of the documents, clients, groups, jobs or tasks you are looking for are in the search results.
 Click the Expand icon again to return to the usual column width.

 Using the Filter Drawer